cishwarya/cgm-ml/src/common/evaluation/QA/README.md

+# Evaluate model performance

 ## Quality Assurance

 Inside QA, we have implemented logic to evaluate various different models and to perform evaluation of different use cases.

+- The steps to evaluate the model are run in an azure pipeline
+- A jupyter notebook is run (via papermill)
+- the resulting notebook is a pipeline artifact
+- the jupyter notebook spins up a node on an AzureML cluster evaluate
+- once the job on the cluster is done, this gets the resulting model evaluation results (CSV) and displays it in a notebook cell

 ## Evaluation on Depthmap Height Model